Primary Navigation Mobile

 Declaring your car SORN online

-If your car is off the road, but you’re keeping it, you need to make a Statutory Off Road Notification (SORN).
+If your car is off the road, but you’re keeping it, you need to complete a Statutory Off Road Notification (SORN).
 As long as it’s off the road and you’re not using it, you don’t need to pay car tax on it, although we recommend you keep it insured.